Nicholas Witchell: Royal correspondent

 In 1998, Witchell became a royal and diplomatic correspondent.
 In 2002, his obituary of Princess Margaret, Countess of Snowdon, recorded before her death but screened following the announcement, was reportedly not well received at Buckingham Palace, as it mentioned her lovers and "copious" consumption of whisky.

 Witchell provoked royal displeasure again in 2005.
-At a press conference at the Swiss ski resort Klosters, Witchell asked Charles III, then Prince of Wales, how he and his sons were feeling about his forthcoming marriage to Camilla Parker-Bowles.
+At a press conference at the Swiss ski resort Klosters, Witchell asked Charles III, then Prince of Wales, how he and his sons were feeling about his forthcoming marriage to Camilla Parker Bowles.
 After a response from his son Prince William, the Prince of Wales said under his breath, and referring to Witchell, "These bloody people.
 I can't bear that man.
 I mean, he's so awful, he really is."
-A spokesman for the BBC defended their reporter, saying "He is one of our finest.
+A spokesman for the BBC defended their reporter, stating: "He is one of our finest.
 His question was perfectly reasonable under the circumstances."

 In October 2023, Witchell announced that he would retire in early 2024.
 He retired from the BBC on 31 March 2024.